New Trafford Stadium: Design

-The new stadium will be one of the tallest structures in Greater Manchester and the second-largest football stadium in Europe after Nou Camp in Barcelona.
+The new stadium will be one of the tallest structures in Greater Manchester and the second-largest football stadium in Europe after the Nou Camp in Barcelona.
 It will have 100,000 seats, but its gross seating capacity will reach 104,000.
 Hospitality will account for 15.5% of the seats.
 It will feature a 'trident' of three masts; the central mast will be 200 m tall and feature a viewing platform.
 The designs for the stadium feature a vast 126000 sqm canopy under which would be a commercial quarter of entertainment and commercial venues.
 The pitch of the stadium will be 15.9 m below ground level.

 Construction

 Norman Foster of Foster + Partners has estimated that the construction will take five years.
 It is planned to build the stadium with a modular construction, transporting materials along the Manchester Ship Canal.